Miriam101/Hangman/README.md

 Needs to be done:
        - Make it choose a word randomly from dictionary
        - Then split, word check, see if user inpout is correct
-       - Connect with hangman dude that appears out of nowhere
+       - Connect with hangman dude that appears out of nowhere (Miriam)
+       - Number of guesses variable (10?)

+Extra
        - If user guesses wrong letter, can't repeat letter
        - Missed letter bank
-       - Number of guesses variable